jackc/pgtype/README.md

 ---

 This version is used with pgx `v4`.
 In pgx `v5` it is part of the https://github.com/jackc/pgx repository.
+Only bug fixes will be made to this version.
+New features will only be considered for the current release.

 ---